integrated-land-simulator/model_description/descript/matsiro.md

 	\Delta F_W^{EV} = F_W^{EV}{'} -	F_W^{EV}
 $$

-When sublimation flux is consumed to reduce lake ice amount, salt contained in lake ice has to be added to the remaining lake ice or the underlying water.
-Otherwise, total salt of the ice-lake system is not cosereved.
+When sublimation flux is consumed to reduce lake ice amount, salt contained in lake ice has to be added to the remaining lake ice or the underlying water in other to conserve total salt of the ice-lake system.
 Here, it is added to underlying water, and the way of this adjustment is described later.
-Note that lake ice tends to gradually drain high salinity water contained in brine pockets in reality.
-Thus, such an adjustment is not very unreasonable.
+Such an adjustment is not very unreasonable because the ice tends to gradually drain high salinity water contained in brine pockets in reality.
 When $A_I'$ is adjusted to zero, on the other hand, the remaining sublimation flux is consumed to reduce lake water.
 In this case, difference between the latent heat of sublimation and evaporation has to be adjusted, which is also described later.

 If the ice and/or snow is too thick, they are converted to snow flux.
 Here, the overflow snow flux $S_{off}$ is added to ${F_W^{SN}}$